ROW FOR OXFORD

 We are very lucky to share the world class, Fleming Boat House with OUBC, OUWBC, and OUWLRC, where we have our own club room.

 Our land training is at the world famous Iffley Road Sports complex, home of the first sub-4 minute mile where we train in a purpose built rowing gym which has a large amount of free weights, watt bikes, over 20 dynamic rowing machines, and a rowing tank.
-This is currently under re-development to become twice the size.

 FAQS FOR ROWERS